Paclitaxel: Biosynthesis

-History
+Drug history

 The discovery of paclitaxel began in 1962 as a result of a NCI-funded screening program.
 A number of years later it was isolated from the bark of the Pacific yew, Taxus brevifolia, hence its name "taxol".

 The discovery was made by Monroe E. Wall and Mansukh C. Wani at the Research Triangle Institute, Research Triangle Park, North Carolina, in 1971.
 These scientists isolated the natural product from the bark of the Pacific yew tree, determined its structure and named it "taxol", and arranged for its first biological testing.
 The compound was then developed commercially by BMS, who had the generic name assigned as "paclitaxel".